rogeriopvl/gulp-mustache/README.md

 ```

 ### Inverted behaviour
 This example takes each `.json` file in the current directory, and uses the same template for each.
-This is useful for, say, building a series of error pages with the same styles but just slightly different wording.
+This is useful for, say, building a series of full blog post HTML pages from compiled markdown HTML post content and an HTML template; ie the same template for multiple blog posts/views.

+Also note that if you pass a `.json` file to `.pipe(mustache(...))` it will be interpreted as JSON, but if you pass a file with any other file extension it will be interpreted as a mustache template.
+To avoid that look at `options.isView`.
 ```js
 gulp.task('template-path', function() {
 	return gulp.src('./*.json')